 BED SIZE(S): 1 queen-size beds & 1 daybed

 ROOM SIZE: 830 sq. ft.

 Whether you are traveling for business or pleasure, the Madison Suite has everything you need to feel at home during your extended stay to Manhattan, New York City.
-At approximately 950 square feet, this serviced corporate apartment occupies the complete third floor of 1871 House, extending from front to back and thereby providing two special sets of views: the facing row of timeless townhouses and activity of 62nd Street to the north, and a cityscape view of skyscrapers, as well as 1871 House’s lovely garden to the south.
+At approximately 830 square feet, this serviced corporate apartment occupies the complete third floor of 1871 House, extending from front to back and thereby providing two special sets of views: the facing row of timeless townhouses and activity of 62nd Street to the north, and a cityscape view of skyscrapers, as well as 1871 House’s lovely terrace garden to the south.

-The back portion of the suite, facing south, consists of one queen bedroom, while the front, facing north, constitutes the main living area, including a daybed, as well as a breakfast nook off the kitchen.
-There is a small room adjacent to the kitchen.
-The latter, offering that picturesque northern view, has a convincing claim on most delightful coffee or dinner spot in the building, and it is no shoo¬-in contest!
+The back portion of the suite, facing south, consists of one queen bedroom, while the front, facing north, constitutes the main living area, including a daybed and breakfast nook adjacent to the kitchen.
+The latter, offering that picturesque northern view, has a convincing claim on most delightful coffee or dinner spot in the building, and it is no shoo-in contest!
 A small room adjacent to the back bedroom can be used as an office/den/lounge or simply for storage of personal items.

 The Madison Suite’s airy expansiveness is further enhanced by the approximately 10-foot ceilings and parquet-style hardwood floors, both of which extend throughout the suite.
 Two decorative marble fireplaces give greater perspective and charisma: one in the larger back bedroom and one near the front, dividing the sitting area from the queen-size bed there.

 The kitchen features a refrigerator, gas range stove/oven, dishwasher, coffeemaker, toaster oven, and a supply of utensils, dishes, pots, drinking glasses, and cups.